kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 - Kube-proxy can consume ServiceImport and EndpointSlice.
 - E2E tests exist for MCS services.
 - Beta -> GA Graduation criteria defined.
-- At least one MCS DNS implementation
+- At least one MCS DNS implementation.
+- A formal plan for a standard Cluster ID.

 #### Beta -> GA Graduation

 - Scalability/performance testing, understanding impact on cluster-local service scalability.
+- Cluster ID defined, with at least one other multi-cluster use case.

 <!--
 **Note:** *Not required until targeted at a release.*